Dancin' Madly Backwards

 "Dancin' Madly Backwards" (or "Dancing Madly Backwards") is a 1984 or 1985 single by The Flirts, a New York-based female vocal trio created by producer/songwriter Bobby Orlando.

 Composition

 The song was written by C. Shore and produced by Bobby Orlando, Jürgen Korduletsch and Don Oriolo.

 Charts

+In popular culture

+The song was heard in the 1986 Canadian feature film Flying.